-But, your weekend positions that are left open after the weekend markets close on a Sunday night will rollover into a regular weekday position when those markets open, and any stops or limits will remain intact.
+But, your weekend positions that are left open after the weekend markets close early on a Monday morning will rollover into a regular weekday position when those markets open, and any stops or limits will remain intact.

 How can you hedge risk at the weekend?

-You can hedge risk at the weekend by taking an opposing position on a Saturday or Sunday that offsets a potential loss to a weekday position.
+You can hedge risk at the weekend by taking an opposing position during weekend trading that offsets a potential loss to a weekday position.
 This is possible with our weekend indices and forex markets because they are completely separate to their weekday counterparts.

-For example, let’s say you were long on the Germany 40 when the market closed on a Friday.
+For example, let’s say you were long on the Germany 40 when the market closed for weekday trading.
 If you became aware of news on Saturday that could cause the market to drop quickly when it reopens, you might decide to go short on the Weekend Germany 40.
 A loss to your weekday position would then be offset by a gain on your weekend position.